Smartphones have taken over our lives.

 We are only beginning to learn how smartphones and tablets are changing the wiring of children’s brains.

-1. Top technology leaders, including Steve Jobs or Bill Gates among others, confirmed they restrict or limit their children’s screen time – New York Times
+1. Top technology leaders, including Steve Jobs and Bill Gates among others, confirmed they restrict or limit their children’s screen time.

 2. 6 out of 10 Americans wish their family members would unplug from technology more often.